dblock/kahneraja.github.io/_posts/2015-12-20-why-i-moved-to-jekyll-after-loving-wordpress-for-more-than-10-years.md

 > "Whenever a client wants to do something really tricky my default is to try to figure out if we can service their needs with a static html website.
 It never works but it's still fun to try."

-I've been writing on wordpress now for over 10 years and I've finally decided to get cool and move to jekyll.
+I've been writing on wordpress now for over 10 years and I've finally decided to get cool, enjoy the process even more and move my content to Jekyll on GitHub.

 ## Cost and Load Time.